 How long are we talking?
 It all depends on how much money you save in the first place.
 The more you save, the faster compounding will work in your favor.
 Here is a chart showing you both a savings amount and the interest earned, assuming a 5% return.

 As you can see, when you don’t have much in savings, you won’t earn a whole lot in interest.
 But look further down the list and you start seeing some big interest numbers.
 That has to be exciting!
 Of course we all have to start at the beginning, so that means small interest earnings at first.

 But this chart should give you the motivation to save as much as you can so that you can start earning nice amounts of interest.

-When saving your money, you have a few options, namely just saving – meaning putting your money into a savings account/keeping it as cash – or investing it in the stock market.
+When saving your money, you have a few options, namely just saving, meaning putting your money into a savings account or keeping it as cash, or investing it in the stock market.
 You should be using both avenues to your advantage.
 Keep some savings in cash and invest more for the long-term.

 Where do you invest?
 There are a lot of options.
 If you are a seasoned investor, you can check out my online broker chart that will help you pick the right broker for your needs.
 If you are new to investing, the key for you is to keep things simple.

 Don’t fall for a complicated investing plan or trying to time the market for buying stocks.
 Simply stick to low cost index mutual funds and ETFs.
 They will earn you the return you need.